stela2502/Singularity_Tutorial/docs/index.md

     apk update

     # Install build tools and libraries required for Python and R
+    # You must not have comments after the '\' in the following lines!
     apk add --no-cache bash \
         build-base \
         zeromq-dev \